paul-nameless/tg/README.md

 ## Optional dependencies

-- [terminal-notifier](https://github.com/julienXX/terminal-notifier) for Mac, [dunst](https://github.com/dunst-project/dunst) for Linux or other program for notifications (see configuration)
+- [terminal-notifier](https://github.com/julienXX/terminal-notifier) for Mac (used by default).
+You can change it to [dunst](https://github.com/dunst-project/dunst) for Linux or any other notifications program (see `NOTIFY_CMD` in configuration)
-- [ffmpeg](https://ffmpeg.org/) to record voice msgs and upload videos correctly
+- [ffmpeg](https://ffmpeg.org/) to record voice msgs and upload videos.
 - [tdlib](https://tdlib.github.io/td/build.html?language=Python) - in case of incompatibility with built in package.
   For example, macOS:
   ```sh